asagrekin/GamesInOne/README.md

 `./src/front-end/front-end/interface/bin/Release/GamesInOne.exe`\
 In order to use the app, instructions are provided once the app is started.
 ### Operational Use Cases
-- Add Game
+- Add a game (simply click the `Add Game` button, in the top right hand corner).
-- Remove Game
+- Remove a game (click the `Delete` button on the right side of the screen, for the desired app).
-- Launch Game
+- Launch a game (click the `Play` button on the right side of the screen, for the desired app).
 ## Layout
 - Artifacts, members, roles and links are in the ORG file at the top level.
 - Weekly reports are located in the reports directory.